roman-sereda/react-native-min-range-calendar/README.md

 | **``** | `` | | |
 | **``** | `` | | |
 | **``** | `` | | |

+## Styles
+---
+If you want to change only colors of datepicker, you can use userColors property

+If you need  to customize styles, you can use userStyles property.
+UserStyles has higher priority than userColors.